Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 and other macro-economic factors.

-areas.
-In order to mitigate the risk of financial loss from defaulters, the Company has an ongoing credit
+geographical areas.
+In order to mitigate the risk of financial loss from defaulters, the Company has an ongoing

-evaluation process in respect of customers who are allowed credit period.
-In respect of walk-in customers the
+credit evaluation process in respect of customers who are allowed credit period.
+In respect of walk-in

 The Company does not have any derivative transactions and therefore is not exposed to any credit risk on